instrumental-products/agent-os/README.md

 Agent OS transforms AI coding agents from confused interns into productive developers.
 With structured workflows that capture _your_ standards, _your_ stack, and the unique details of your codebase, Agent OS gives your agents everything they need to ship quality code on the first try—not the fifth.

-Works with any AI coding tool (Claude Code, Cursor, Windsurf, etc.) across every project, every feature, every sprint.
+- Works with any AI coding tool (Claude Code, Cursor, Windsurf, etc.)
+- Works on new products and established codebases alike.
+- Use it across every project, every feature, every sprint.

 > _Created by Brian Casel (that's me, hi).
 I'm a long-time full stack product builder turned AI-first developer.
 At [Builder Methods](https://buildermethods.com), I help professional developers & teams build with AI.
 Don't miss 👉 Brian's [Builder Briefing newsletter](https://buildermethods.com) and [Brian's YouTube channel](https://youtube.com/@briancasel)_